DanielGausi/Contao-CalendarEditor/README.md

 ### The Calendar FE edit module

 Similar to the regular Contao Calendar, but with edit-Links and "add event"-Links for every day.
 As a bonus, a "Holiday Calendar" can be specified.
 Events from this calendar are shown in the day-header of the calender module, to mark some days as "holiday", or whatever.

+## Usage

+Just an overview here.

+Preliminaries:
+* create 3 pages for Calendar/Eventlist, Eventreader and EventEditor
+* specify Member groups that are allowed to edit events in the Frontend
+* create a Calendar (or open the settings for an existing one), enable Frontend editing and select the redirect page for editing and specify authorized member groups

+### The Event Editor module
+Now we can create a new Module of type "Event Editor".

+The redirect page defines the page, where the user is redirected to after the formular is submitted succesfully.
+The FE user may overwrite this by a selection of some other pages (show the new event in Eventreader, show it in Eventeditor again, create a new Event or duplicate the event the user just created).

+The Backend user can specify some more settings here, which should be self-explaining.
+Just as in the Eventreader module a list of Calendars must be set where this module has access to.

+There can als be set some more mandatory fields, which the FE user must fill in in the form.

+To keep it simple, the field "CSS value" can be renamed into something the FE user may understand more easily.
+This depends on how CSS values are used in the calendar on your website.
+You can also add a list of predefined CSS values/labels.

+For entering dates more comfortable, a jQuery Datepicker can be added to the form.

+This module should then be included in the Article on the Editor page you selected in the Calendar(s) before.

+### Provide "edit links" to the Frontend user

+If a user is authorized to edit events, he or she should be provided with some links to click on to edit these events.
+To update an existing website you should

+* replace a Calendar module with the Calendar FE module.
+This adds also "add links" for every day.
+If you don't need "add event links", you may also edit the existing calendar template
+* Change the templates of Eventlist modules to one of the "\_edit" templates (edit these templates to see how it works).

+Note that an "edit link" is only added to the template, if the user is actually authorized to edit this event.